tvdboom/ATOM/docs_sources/user_guide/training.md

 or through dictionaries.

-Adding the parameters directly to `est_params` (or using a dict with the key 'all') will share them across all models in the pipeline.
-In this example, both the XGBoost and the LightGBM model will use n_estimators=200.
+Adding the parameters directly to `est_params` (or using a dict with the key 'all') shares them across all models in the pipeline.
+In this example, both the XGBoost and the LightGBM model use `n_estimators=200`.
 Make sure all the models do have the specified parameters or an exception will be raised!

 ```python